collective/plone.jsonapi.routes/docs/index.rst

 plone.jsonapi.routes
 ====================

-Welcome to plone.jsonapi.routes documentation.
+Welcome to `plone.jsonapi.routes` documentation.
 This documentation is divided in different parts.
-I recommend that you get started with Installation and then head over to the Quickstart.
-Please check out the API documentation for internals about plone.jsonapi.routes.
+I recommend that you get started with :doc:`installation` and then head over to the :doc:`quickstart`.
+Please check out the API documentation for internals about `plone.jsonapi.routes`.

 Table of Contents: